TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

   </figcaption>
 </figure>

-When you interact with a large language model (LLM) such as [ChatGPT](https://chatgpt.com/) or [Claude](https://claude.ai/new), the model seems to respond instantly relative to the question’s degree of difficulty.
-What’s easy to forget is that every word it predicts comes from a long history of learning where billions of gradient steps have slowly sculpted its understanding of language.
+When you interact with a large language model (LLM) such as [ChatGPT](https://chatgpt.com/) or [Claude](https://claude.ai/new), the model seems to respond instantly relative to the question's degree of difficulty.
+What's easy to forget is that every word it predicts comes from a long history of learning where billions of gradient steps have slowly sculpted its understanding of language.

-Large language models don’t memorize text.
+Large language models don't memorize text.
 They *optimize* it.
 Behind that optimization lies calculus.
-I’m not referring to the calculus you did with pencil and paper.
-I’m talking about a sprawling, automated version that computes millions of derivatives per second.
+I'm not referring to the calculus you did with pencil and paper.
+I'm talking about a sprawling, automated version that computes millions of derivatives per second.

 At its heart, every LLM is a feedback system.
-It starts with random guesses, measures how wrong it was, and then adjusts itself to be *slightly less wrong.* The word “slightly” in this context is the essence of calculus.
+It starts with random guesses, measures how wrong it was, and then adjusts itself to be *slightly less wrong.* The word "slightly" in this context is the essence of calculus.

 ---